themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Let's jump back up to the top of our `Accounts.onCreateUser()` function.
 We're creating an object called `userData` and setting two keys `email` and `name` to some funky values.
 What's going on here?

-First, in our email key, we're calling a function we've defined called `determineEmail()` and passing our the `user` argument given to us by Meteor.
+First, in our email key, we're calling a function we've defined called `determineEmail()` and passing our `user` argument given to us by Meteor.

 ```.lang-coffeescript
 determineEmail = (user)->